(First published July 2018) Updated November 2024, October 2025.

 I depend on pleasure to distract me from huge tension triggered by my decisions.

 Pleasure works better than anything else to give me relief in the moment of my tension.
-That’s why I call my addiction a logical choice.
+That’s why I call my addictions, my dependence, a logical choice.

 The Cause